 Zapier makes it easy to import notes from an endless variety of sources.
 Using ready-made templates, you can specify a trigger in your favorite app which will push that feedback into your Productboard Insights board

 While the full list of templates is found on the Productboard + Zapier landing page, here are some common integrations to push feedback into your Insights board:

 Importing feedback via email

 No more digging through your email inbox to find relevant conversations, user research notes, or feature requests!
-Preserve your inbox (and your sanity) by forwarding relevant emails directly into Productboard.
+Preserve your inbox (and your sanity) by forwarding relevant emails directly to Productboard.

-Click your avatar in the bottom left corner, then select Integrations:
+Click your workspace name in the top left corner, then select Integrations:

 Scroll down and select Email integration.
 Click the toggle to enable the integration.
 Your unique email address will display below:

 Tip: Create an easy-to-remember email alias for your unique email address, like “firstname.lastname@example.org”.
 Doing so will make it super simple for everyone else to send feedback straight to Productboard, not your email inbox!